Key Takeaways

 10. Once the connector is flat and level on the board, remove your iron and let the liquid solder cool for a second.

-After learning to solder, you will eventually need to desolder a component.
+After learning soldering techniques, you will eventually need to desolder a component.
 Knowing how to properly desolder is almost as important as knowing how to solder.
-Desoldering is removing the solder from a component on a circuit board, If not done carefully, you risk the possibility of damaging the pad or circuit pathways on board.
+Desoldering is removing the solder from a component on a circuit board.
+If not done carefully, you risk the possibility of damaging the pad or circuit pathways on board.
 You will need to gather your soldering materials again from the list above.

 1. Heat your soldering iron.
-While the iron heats up, place sensor in vice or hands-free circuit board holder.
-Once soldering iron becomes hot, place the solder wick with excess at base of pin where output pad, and pin meet.
-Place iron on the solder wick, as wick heats the solder becomes liquid, and is drawn up into the wick.
+While the iron heats up, place the sensor in a vice or hands-free circuit board holder.
+Once the soldering iron becomes hot, place the solder wick with excess at the base of the pin where the output pad and pin meet.
+Knowing how to use solder wick effectively is essential.
+Place the iron on the solder wick; as the wick heats, the solder becomes liquid and is drawn up into the wick.

 2. As liquid solder begins to be drawn up the wick, slowly pull wick along pad until all solder is gone, do not push against the pad or you may damage or rip the pad of the board.